pikanglong/Rememlove/README.md

 1. You need to have a server and installed [PHP](http://php.net/downloads.php) and [Composer](https://getcomposer.org);

-2. Clone ContestEase to your website folder;
+2. Clone Rememlove to your website folder;

 3. Change your website root to `public` folder and then, if there is a `open_basedir` restriction, remove it;